BrysonQQ/union_shop/README.md

 This command checks your environment and displays a report of the status of your Flutter installation.

-**For detailed step-by-step instructions**, refer to [Worksheet 1 — Introduction to Flutter](https://manighahrmani.github.io/sandwich_shop/worksheet-1.html), which covers the complete setup process for all three options.
+For detailed step-by-step instructions, refer to [Worksheet 1 — Introduction to Flutter](https://manighahrmani.github.io/sandwich_shop/worksheet-1.html), which covers the complete setup process for all three options.

 ### Fork the Repository